ngagesdk/kagekero/README.md

 ## About

-影ケロ is a calm puzzle-platformer where you guide a ninja frog through compact, handcrafted levels.
-There’s no combat—just clever movement, timing-based puzzles, and the occasional tricky jump.
-Think ahead, move with purpose, and master the flow.
+影ケロ is a puzzle-platformer where you guide Kero, a ninja frog, through a series of compact, handcrafted levels.
+There’s no combat—just movement, timing, and problem-solving.
+Each level is designed around precision and planning, requiring you to think ahead and move deliberately to reach the goal.

+The game was originally built with the Nokia N-Gage in mind, making use of its screen layout, controls, and technical quirks.
+That said, it runs on other platforms too, staying true to its design roots without compromising the experience.
+Whether you're playing on original hardware or something modern, 影ケロ keeps its focus on tight level design, clean mechanics, and a steady challenge curve.

 ## Status